-Livingston Parish SADD was chartered to fill the void created when LYP Services, home of LA SADD, closed in 2010.
-From 2010-2012 several organizations and people scattered across Louisiana worked to keep SADD active at the state level by organizing youth conferences.
-Conflicting schedules and long distances made regular meetings impossible, a lack of state funding prohibited meaningful training and programming at the state level, and a yearly conference was not replacing a state organization.
+In 2010, LYP Services, home of Louisiana SADD, closed, and Mrs. LeBlanc quickly noticed a void in prevention resources and programs for youth.
+From 2010 to 2012, several organizations and leaders scattered across Louisiana worked to keep SADD active at the state level by organizing youth conferences.
+Conflicting schedules and long distances made regular meetings impossible.
+A lack of state funding prohibited meaningful training and programming at the state level, and a yearly conference did not replace a state organization.

-History of SADD
+History of the Mission

-Originally, the mission of the SADD chapter was to help young people say "No" to drinking and driving.
+SADD is a national organization that was founded in 1981.
+Originally, the mission was to help young people say "No" to drinking and driving.
 Today, the mission has expanded.
-Students have told us that positive peer pressure, role modeling and environmental strategies can prevent other destructive decisions and set a healthier, safer course for students' lives.
+For years research has shown that positive peer pressure, role modeling and environmental strategies can prevent destructive decisions and set a healthier, safer course for students' lives.